Site founded Sept. 1, 2000. We passed 2.25 million page views on Feb. 10, 2008

 The store began in 1921 as a partnership between Joe Oliver, an Italian tailor who had fitted for years everyone from loggers to businessman in their Sunday suits, and George Hammer, the son of Emerson Hammer, the state senator and partner in the old Union Mercantile store.
 George Hammer wanted to make it on his own and Oliver erected the shop building that was between the current Courier-Times building and the Video Depot on Metcalf.
 It was a solid partnership with Oliver running the back and Hammer greeting customers in the front, always remembering their names and what they liked.

 The two veterans returned to the store after their enlistment ended and helped Hammer rebuild the business after wartime shortages.
 Ten years later they were eager to go into business on their own and George Hammer wanted to retire.
-The Safeway store management decided in 1957 to move from 817 Metcalf Street and build their own new store on the north side of Ferry Street where old hotels such as the Keystone, Pioneer and Forest House once stood.
+The Safeway store management decided in 1958 to move from 817 Metcalf Street and build their own new store on the north side of Ferry Street where old hotels such as the Keystone, Pioneer and Forest House once stood.
 A. Bingham of the old Bingham Bank made them an offer on the old Safeway building that they could not refuse.
-The old Livermore Ford building needed a lot of sprucing up but in 1958, Robinson and Drummond re-opened in the new location and they never looked back.
+That fromer Livermore Ford building needed a lot of sprucing up but in 1958, Robinson and Drummond re-opened in the new location and they never looked back.
 Greer eventually decided to open his own hardware store across the street.

-Robinson helped develop a new market: besides outfitting his fellow Tarheels and other hard-working loggers with suspenders, boots and tin pants, he developed a mail-order business that expanded the Oliver Hammer business considerably over the next decade.
+Robinson helped develop a new market: besides outfitting his fellow Tarheels and other hard-working loggers with suspenders, boots and tin pants, he developed a mail-order business that expanded the Oliver-Hammer business considerably over the next decade.
 By the 1960s he had hundreds of customers who ordered by mail or made annual pilgrimages to be outfitted on Metcalf street.
 He spent the next 30 years building a rock-solid business built on his own style of remembering each customer, their families and their sizes.

 Phone us and we will help you find